Gabbard was most searched Democratic candidate after debate despite getting third-lowest speaking time

 “Tulsi and I literally couldn’t disagree on more (and she fundraised off of my name for calling her out on her relationship with Assad) BUT so far she’s coming across the most composed and authentic,” McCain wrote.

-Gabbard's success came despite receiving the third-lowest amount of speaking time with just 6.6 minutes, according to the Washington Post.
+Gabbard's success came despite receiving the third-lowest amount of speaking time with a total of just 6.6 minutes, according to the Washington Post.
 Warren got the third-highest amount speaking time with 9.3 minutes, outpaced by Booker with 10.9 minutes and former Rep. Beto O'Rourke with 10.3 minutes.

 Gabbard’s sister, Vrindavan Gabbard, tweeted mid-debate about the discrepancy, slamming MSNBC for favoring Warren.